kagisearch/kagi-docs/docs/kagi/faq/faq.md

 We also empower our members with powerful tools like [domain preferences](../features/website-info-personalized-results.md) and [lenses](../features/lenses.md) to help them shape their search results in any way they prefer.

+Read more about our approach to [information access](../search-details/search-quality.md#search-neutrality-and-information-access).

 ## How does Kagi help protect my privacy?
 ”Free” search engines have two ways to make money – get more users or sell more ads per user.
 The easiest, fastest way is to mine more data to sell ads more effectively.
 Many search-engine companies have buckled under investor pressure, leading us to the online privacy issues we have today.